 “Apart from that its easier, isn’t it, to get along with a ‘married’ hetaera than with a wedded wife.
 Of course it is.
 A wife stays indoors, her haughtiness licensed by law, a heteaera, on the other hand, knows that if she wants to keep her man she must pay for him with good behavior, or go and find another one.”

-Even very vulnerable women had reason to fear the life of a pornēs in a kinētērion (Classically translated as fuckery or fuck factory), according to Eupolis 99.27,
+Even extraordinarily vulnerable women had reason to fear the life of a pornēs in a kinētērion (literally fuckery or fuck factory), according to Eupolis 99.27,

 “They stand virtually naked, lest you be deceived; take a look at everything.
 Perhaps you are not feeling up to the mark; maybe you have something on your mind.
 The door’s wide open; one obol’s the fee.
 Pop in!
 No coyness here, no nonsense, no running away, but without delay the one you want, whichever way you want her.
 You come out; you tell her where to go; to you she is nothing.”